Schwad/shoelace-rails-ui/README.md

 # In active development 👷‍♂️ 🏗️ 🚧

-At time of writing, on a new Rails 7 app, this gem does give you Shoelace with the sl-light theme.
+At time of writing this gem gives you working Shoelace with the sl-light theme (tested against a new Rails 7 app).
 It also allows you to author components with the `<%= sl_drawer %>` ERB-flavored format.
 There's active work (see below) to get this gem to a stable and reliable stage, so feel free to contribute!

 # Shoelace::Rails::Ui
 Get started with [Shoelace](https://shoelace.style/) today, the Rails way!